systematic-magic/AgingPMC/research_papers_html.rst

 4. Keywords
 -----------

 4.1.
-Check that Keywords section has a title KEYWORDS:” (ALL CAPS)
+Check that Keywords section has a title "KEYWORDS” (ALL CAPS)

 4.3.
 Check that article has at least 1 keyword (Note: number of keywords is not limited).